mind-and-motion/mind-and-motion.github.io/index.md

 ---
 layout: default
 ---

-This workshop invites HCI researchers, UI designers, and practitioners to explore how integrating these models can lead to smarter, more responsive interfaces.
-Through expert talks, case studies, and hands-on collaborative sessions, participants will discuss how combining physical and mental user models can enhance interaction design in real-world contexts.
-Key topics include the influence of physical constraints on cognitive load in complex interfaces, the role of cognitive processes in optimizing motor performance, and how integrating these models can drive innovations in responsive, adaptive, and ergonomic design for interfaces such as wearables, VR/AR systems, and touch-based devices.
+The primary goal of **Mind & Motion** is to deepen the HCI community’s understanding of how biomechanical and cognitive models can be applied to enhance user interface design and usability.
+In addition to facilitating knowledge-sharing and inspiring new collaborations across disciplines, this workshop aims to identify practical applications where biomechanical and cognitive models can drive significant improvements in HCI.
+Through the submitted position papers, keynotes, and group discussions, we aim to surface real-world use cases that demonstrate the potential "bang for the buck" of different types and combination of user models.

 # Submissions

 Participants are invited to submit position papers that focus on....

+## Submission Instructions

+Submissions should follow the ACM Article Template

+## Key Dates

 **Submissions due:** xx.xx.xx